katherine-benjamin/ph-knotted-proteins/README.md

 # ph-knotted-proteins

-This repository is a companion to the paper:

-It contains the data analysed in the paper, as well as the Python code used to generate those data and to produce the accompanying figures.
+This repository is a companion to the paper "Homology of homologous knotted proteins".
+It contains the data analysed in the paper, as well as all novel Python code used to generate those data and to produce the accompanying figures.

 ## Dependencies